-It can be really hard to know what to expect during Chinese New Year in Bangkok, but we are here to help.
-Before our first visit we couldn’t find out any information on events even after email local hotels, but the celebration definitely happens and it’s huge.
-If you can be in town the actual day of Chinese New Year (Spring Festival) it will be impossible to miss the festivities near Chinatown.
-On the day before and after Chinese New Year (Spring Festival’s Eve & New Year’s Day), there are also smaller scale celebrations that are still fun, especially along Yaowarat Road.
+It can be really hard to know what to expect during the Chinese New Year in Bangkok, but we are here to help.
+Before our first visit, we couldn’t find out any information on events even after emailing local hotels, but the celebration definitely happens, and it’s huge.
+If you can be in town on the actual day of the Chinese New Year (Spring Festival) it will be impossible to miss the festivities near Chinatown.
+On the day before and after Chinese New Year (Spring Festival’s Eve & New Year’s Day), there are also smaller-scale celebrations that are still fun, especially along Yaowarat Road.
 Expect to see Chinese lanterns and decorations hung up at least until 15 days after the New Year which marks the end of the Spring Festival in a celebratory day called the Lantern Festival.

 The Day Before Chinese New Year